kluivert-queiroz/wipro-code-challenge/challenge-react/README.md

 * **Rules**

+  * After add a new task, the `input` must be empty and focused to next type;

+  * Both the `button` add task, and the type the `Enter` key in input must be adds the task;

-  * The element `item-N`, (taks item), must have a special attribute called `data-teststatus`, that should be filled by following rules:
+  * The element `item-N`, (taks item), must have a special attribute called `data-test-status`, that should be filled by following rules:

     * If not completed and not removed must be filled with `in-progress`;